 Admission is open to college graduates of institutions in the U.S. that are accredited by a recognized regional association, or of a recognized institution in another country whose requirements for the bachelor’s degree are essentially equivalent to those of Iowa State.
 (Students enrolled in a 3-year bachelor's program in certain locations must complete a fourth year of study to be eligible for admission; please contact Admissions if you have questions about this.)
-Applicants must rank in the upper half of their classes and must have taken at least 3 semesters of calculus and a full year of differential and integral calculus; for PhD applicants, at least one semester of real analysis is also required.
+Applicants must rank in the upper half of their classes and must have taken linear algebra and at least 3 semesters of calculus (including a full year of differential and integral calculus); for Ph.D. applicants, at least one semester of real analysis is also required.
 We also require a brief statement of purpose (~500 words) and at least three letters of recommendation.
 Uploading a CV to your application is not required, but it is appreciated.

 Application forms and information are available here.
 Your transcripts and other relevant documents should be uploaded per the instructions on the application website.